sakri/SakriDotNet/README.md

-Sakri.net home page source code.
+http://www.sakri.net home page source code.

-This is an angularjs project, mostly for learning angular, but also to set up a portfolio, because I NEED SOME WORK!
+Built with Vanilla.js and some html5 canvas fun.

-If you like what you see, contact me at sakri.rosenstrom AT gmail.com
+If you like what you see, contact me at sakri.rosenstrom@gmail.com

 Thanks for having a look and a good day to you!